google/ml-metadata/README.md

 *   macOS 10.14.6 (Mojave) or later.
 *   Ubuntu 20.04 or later.
-*   Windows: We deprecated support on Windows after version 1.14.0, if you want to install a Windows-compatible library, please refer to MLMD 1.14.0 or earlier versions.
+*   [DEPRECATED] Windows 10 or later.
+For a Windows-compatible library, please refer to MLMD 1.14.0 or earlier versions.